CS-433/cs-433-project-2-layers-slayers/README.md

 ## Folders (to be updated)
 - data : *contains all the data used to train and test the model*.
 - saved-models : *contains all the models we used for our kept AIcrowd prediction*
-- Imaging, MachineLearning : *contain our two packages we coded for the project : Imaging and MachineLearning*
+- Imaging, MachineLearning, helpers : *contain the internal packages used for the project : helpers, Imaging and MachineLearning*

 ## Libraries and Packages
 External Libraries
 - NumPy
 - Matplotlib
-- PyTorch
+- PyTorch (needs to be installed)
 - PIL
 - os,sys
 - SciPy